dev16mehta/ScrabbleGame/README.md

 ### Blank tile

 Simply place a blank tile on the spot of the letter you want to replace it with.
-When you submit your word, a popup will ask you what letter it should be replaced with.
+When you submit your word, a pop-up will ask you what letter it should be replaced with.

 ### Challenge mode